ThijmenDam/BarTranslate/README.md

 * Dark mode for the translation pages.
 * Configurable hotkeys to select/swap languages.
-* Automatically update the app when a new version is released.
 * Configurable hotkey to directly translate clipboard content.

 ## Support the author